MicrosoftDocs/azure-docs/articles/active-directory/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 1. Once the user selects certificate-based authentication, the client is redirected to the certauth endpoint, which is [https://certauth.login.microsoftonline.com](https://certauth.login.microsoftonline.com) for Azure Global.
 For [Azure Government](../../azure-government/compare-azure-government-global-azure.md#guidance-for-developers), the certauth endpoint is [https://certauth.login.microsoftonline.us](https://certauth.login.microsoftonline.us).

+However, with the issue hints feature enabled (coming soon), the new certauth endpoint will change to `https://t{tenantid}.certauth.login.microsoftonline.com`.

 The endpoint performs TLS mutual authentication, and requests the client certificate as part of the TLS handshake.
 You'll see an entry for this request in the Sign-ins log.

    >[!NOTE]
    >The network administrator should allow access to the User sign-in page and certauth endpoint `*.certauth.login.microsoftonline.com` for the customer's cloud environment.
 Disable TLS inspection on the certauth endpoint to make sure the client certificate request succeeds as part of the TLS handshake.

-   However, with the issue hints enabled, the new certauth endpoint will change to `https://t{tenantid}.certauth.login.microsoftonline.com`.

-   Customers should make sure their TLS inspection disablement also work for the new url.
+   Customers should make sure their TLS inspection disablement also work for the new url with issuer hints.
 Our recommendation is not to hardcode the url with tenantId as for B2B users the tenantId might change.
 Use a regular expression to allow both the old and new URL to work for TLS inspection disablement.
 For example, use `*.certauth.login.microsoftonline.com` or `*certauth.login.microsoftonline.com`for Azure Global tenants, and `*.certauth.login.microsoftonline.us` or `*certauth.login.microsoftonline.us` for Azure Government tenants, depending on the proxy used.

    Without this change, certificate-based authentication will fail when you enable Issuer Hints feature.